 - have a say on what buildings should look like

-- grant planning permission for new development that you want to see go ahead
+- grant planning permission for new developments that you want to see go ahead

 Four neighbourhood areas have been designated in Sheffield at Stocksbridge, Dore, and BBEST (Broomhill, Broomfield, Endcliffe, Summerfield and Tapton) and Kelham Island and Neepsend.

 To be involved in the content and consultation, please contact the individual groups.
 The map illustrates designated and proposed (none currently proposed) neighbourhood areas in Sheffield.

-Neighbourhood Planning cannot be used to block the building of the homes and businesses considered to be necessary to meet the city’s current and future needs.
+Neighbourhood Planning cannot be used to block the building of homes and businesses considered to be necessary to meet the city’s current and future needs.
 However, you can use it to influence the type, design, location and mix of new development.
 Neighbourhood Planning can involve producing any of the following: